top of page

 Her 2024 solo exhibition Leaves of Home explored ecological imagination in the era of climate crisis.
 The same year, she was invited to participate in the climate action group show hosted by the British Embassy and TEDxSeoul, in collaboration with SPRINTS.

 Guided by themes of slowness, silence, and survival, her work offers a meditative and experimental form of visual storytelling grounded in ecological sensitivity.
 Her images have been featured or selected as cover art in publications such as Culterate, Superpresent, Mixtape Review, Hindsight Journal, The Branches, and Abstract Magazine.
+Recently her artzine Zanmulgyeol is scheduled to be present at India's Bazinega and Singapore's Your Local News Stand in July and August 2025.

 bottom of page